 How Many Treatments Do You Need?

 This depends on the amount of fat you want to remove and the type of fat in question.
-Subcutaneous fat, or more fluid fat, can call for different removal techniques from fibrotic fat, which is denser and often more challenging to remove.
+Subcutaneous fat, or more fluid fat, can call for different removal techniques from fibrotic fat, denser and more challenging to remove.
 You’ll have to work with your doctor to learn which procedures are best for the type of fat you have in your target area.